Back To Search Results

 Microscopy, Light

-As mentioned before, the conducting portion is up to the terminal bronchiole.
-Beyond that with the beginning of respiratory bronchiole is the respiratory part of the respiratory system.
-The respiratory portion of the lung consists of respiratory bronchiole, alveolar duct, alveolar sac, and finally alveoli where actual respiration takes place.
+The conducting portion of the respiratory system extends up to the terminal bronchiole.
+Beyond this point, the respiratory bronchiole marks the beginning of the respiratory portion of the system.
+The respiratory portion of the lung includes the respiratory bronchiole, alveolar duct, alveolar sac, and, finally, alveoli, where actual respiration takes place.

 In the conducting zone, the air is moistened, warmed, and filtered before it reaches the start of the respiratory region at the respiratory bronchioles.
-The respiratory zone is where gas exchange occurs, and blood is oxygenated in exchange for carbon dioxide.
+In the respiratory zone, gas exchange occurs, and blood is oxygenated for carbon dioxide.
 As the respiratory tree transitions from the conducting zone at the terminal bronchioles, goblet cells diminish as club cells increase, and the cartilage present in the conducting region is absent once it reaches the respiratory bronchioles.

-The acinus is directly distal to the terminal bronchioles and which signals the beginning of the respiratory part.
-The acinus is composed of respiratory bronchioles, alveolar ducts, and alveolar sacs.
-It is roughly spherical, resembling a bunch of grapes.
-Each respiratory bronchiole gives rise to several alveolar ducts and alveolar sacs, giving it the characteristic grape bunch appearance.
-The alveolar sacs are the ends of the respiratory tree and the site of gaseous exchange.
+The acinus is directly distal to the terminal bronchioles, which signals the beginning of the respiratory part.
+It consists of respiratory bronchioles, alveolar ducts, and alveolar sacs, forming a roughly spherical structure that resembles a cluster of grapes.
+Each respiratory bronchiole gives rise to several alveolar ducts and alveolar sacs, creating the distinctive appearance of a bunch of grapes.
+The alveolar sacs mark the termination of the respiratory tree and serve as the primary site of gaseous exchange.[24]

-Alveolar epithelium is composed of type I pneumocytes, type II pneumocytes, and the occasional brush cells.
-Also present in the alveolar walls are the club cells and alveolar macrophages.
-The alveolar walls contain the pores of Kohn [23][24], which allow communication between adjacent alveoli.
-This allows air to flow from one alveolus to another, which may be beneficial if there is any blockage preventing air from entering alveoli through a direct route.
+The alveolar epithelium is composed of type I pneumocytes, type II pneumocytes, and occasional brush cells.
+In addition, club cells and alveolar macrophages are present in the alveolar walls.
+The alveolar walls contain the pores of Kohn,[25][26] which allow communication between adjacent alveoli.
+These pores enable airflow between alveoli, which may be beneficial if any blockage prevents air from entering the alveoli through a direct route.

-Type I pneumocytes make up roughly 90% to 95% of the alveolar epithelium.
-They are flat, squamous epithelia that resemble plate-like structures that allow gas exchange.
-Their fragile membrane allows for easier gas permeability between the alveoli and the blood vessels.
-Despite being the primary structures of respiration, they cannot replicate and are very susceptible to toxic injury.
+Type I pneumocytes comprise approximately 90% to 95% of the alveolar epithelium.
+These cells are flat, squamous epithelia that resemble plate-like structures that allow gas exchange.
+The fragile membrane of these cells allows for easier gas permeability between the alveoli and the blood vessels.
+Despite being the primary cells responsible for respiration, they cannot replicate and are highly susceptible to toxic injury.[27]

-Type II pneumocytes make up much of the remaining cell type in the alveoli, accounting for nearly 5-10%.
+Type II pneumocytes constitute the remaining cell type in the alveoli, accounting for nearly 5% to 10%.
 Despite their low number, they are vital as they secrete pulmonary surfactant.
 The surfactant is necessary to maintain an open airway.
 It lowers the surface tension and prevents the alveoli from collapsing upon themselves during exhalation.
-By histology, these cells have foamy cytoplasm, which results from the surfactant that is stored as lamellar bodies.
+Histologically, these cells have foamy cytoplasm, resulting from the surfactant stored as lamellar bodies.
 Type II pneumocytes are also mitotically active and can replace the easily damaged type I pneumocytes.
-Type II pneumocyte cells can be recognized by their rounded shapes that bulge into the alveolar space.
+Type II pneumocyte cells can be recognized by their rounded shapes that bulge into the alveolar space.[27]

-Alveolar macrophages (or dust cells) may be free within the alveolar space or sometimes connected to the alveolar wall.
-If particles make it down to the acinus, the macrophages are the last defense and janitors of the respiratory epithelium.
-The black staining seen in the lungs of smokers results from macrophages cleaning and sequestering particles that make their way inside.
+Alveolar macrophages, also known as dust cells, may be free within the alveolar space or sometimes connected to the alveolar wall.[28]
+If particles reach the acinus, macrophages serve as the last line of defense and janitors of the respiratory epithelium.
+The black staining observed in the lungs of smokers results from macrophages cleaning and sequestering inhaled particles.

-The lungs are covered by the serous membrane, the pleural membrane, which has two layers - the parietal and the visceral layer.
+The lungs are covered by the pleural membrane, a serous membrane consisting of 2 layers—the parietal and the visceral layer.
 The visceral pleura of the lung is lined by a mesothelial layer with underlying connective tissue and elastic fibers.
 An elastin stain may be used to identify the elastic layer.

 Microscopy, Electron

-In this section, let us get into some more detailed study of a few of the essential structures of the lung, which can be appreciated better under an electron microscope.
+This section explores a more detailed study of a few essential structures of the lung, which can be better appreciated under an electron microscope.

-This is the region of transition between conducting and respiratory portions (where the exchange of gases begins).
-Structurally respiratory bronchiole is very similar to terminal bronchiole, except its walls are interrupted by numerous sac-like alveoli for gaseous exchange.
-It is lined by ciliated cuboidal epithelium.
+The respiratory bronchiole is the transition region between the conducting and respiratory portions, where the exchange of gases begins.
+Structurally, it closely resembles the terminal bronchiole, except that its walls are interrupted by numerous sac-like alveoli for gas exchange.
+The respiratory bronchiole is lined by ciliated cuboidal epithelium.
 The cilia may be absent in more distal portions.
-A small number of non-ciliated Clara cells are also present.
-These Clara cells become dominant cells in the distal part.
+A small number of non-ciliated club cells, formerly known as Clara cells, are also present.
+These club cells become dominant cells in the distal part.[24]
 The epithelium is devoid of goblet cells.
-Underlying tissue consists of smooth muscle and elastic fibers.
-Distally the respiratory bronchioles divide, become narrower, and the number of alveoli increases.
+The underlying tissue consists of smooth muscle and elastic fibers.
+Distally, the respiratory bronchioles divide and become narrower, and the number of alveoli increases.

-The alveoli are the specialized air-sacs (outpouching) of 200 µm diameter.
-These are the structural and functional unit of the respiratory system.
-These are the primary site of exchange of oxygen and carbon dioxide.
-There are 300 million alveoli in the lungs, and these give approximately 140m surface area for the exchange of gases.
-The alveoli are responsible for the spongy nature of the lung.
+The alveoli are the specialized air sacs (outpouching) of 200 µm diameter.
+These sacs are the structural and functional units of the respiratory system and are the primary sites of oxygen and carbon dioxide exchange.
+There are 300 million alveoli in the lungs, providing approximately 140 m surface area for gas exchange.
+The alveoli are responsible for the spongy nature of the lungs.
 These alveoli are lined by flattened epithelial cells called pneumocytes with a single opening.
-The alveolar wall or septum is made up of three tissue components: surface epithelium, supporting tissue, and an extensive network of continuous capillaries.
-Centrally it has capillaries surrounded by a vibrant network of elastin, reticular, and collagen fibers with a layer of squamous epithelial of two adjacent alveoli on either side.
-In certain places, the basement membrane of the capillary endothelium comes in direct contact with the basement membrane of the surface epithelium of alveoli, with the absence of supporting tissue, thus reducing thickness (0.1-1.5µm) for better exchange of gases.
-Hence air in alveoli is separated from the blood in the capillary by three components, surface lining and cytoplasm of alveolar cells, fused basal laminae of closely apposed alveolar, and endothelial cells and their cytoplasm.
-This is called the blood-gas barrier (air blood barrier).
-Capillaries are continuous with its endothelial cells, which are extremely thin due to the clustering of nuclei and other organelles, increasing the efficiency of exchange.
-Occasionally small openings, alveolar pores (of Kohn) (10-15µm in diameter) are seen which equalize air pressure within alveoli and allow air movement between alveoli in case of the bronchiole obstruction.
+The alveolar wall or septum comprises 3 tissue components—surface epithelium, supporting tissue, and an extensive network of continuous capillaries.
+Centrally, it has capillaries surrounded by a vibrant network of elastin, reticular, and collagen fibers with a squamous epithelial layer of 2 adjacent alveoli on either side.
+In certain areas, the basement membrane of the capillary endothelium comes in direct contact with the basement membrane of the surface epithelium of alveoli, with the absence of supporting tissue, thus reducing thickness (0.1-1.5 µm) for better exchange of gases.
+Air in the alveoli is separated from the blood in the capillary by 3 components—surface lining and cytoplasm of alveolar cells, the fused basal laminae of closely apposed alveolar, and endothelial cells and their cytoplasm.
+This structure forms the blood-gas barrier (air-blood barrier).[31]
+The capillaries are continuous, with endothelial cells that are extremely thin due to the clustering of nuclei and organelles, enhancing the efficiency of gas exchange.
+Occasionally, small openings called the alveolar pores (of Kohn) are present, measuring 10 to 15 µm in diameter.
+These pores help equalize air pressure within alveoli and allow air movement between alveoli in case of bronchiole obstruction.
 Elastic fibers enable alveoli to expand during inspiration and contract passively during expiration.
-The reticular fibers serve as supportive structures that prevent over-distention and damage to delicate capillaries and alveolar septa.
-Two types of epithelia form a continuous lining around each alveolus.
-They are type I pneumocytes (alveolar lining cells) and type II pneumocytes.
+The reticular fibers are supportive structures that prevent over-distention and damage to delicate capillaries and alveolar septa.
+The continuous epithelial lining of each alveolus is composed of 2 cell types—type I pneumocytes (alveolar lining cells) and type II pneumocytes.

-The type I Pneumocytes are simple squamous cells that are highly attenuated with a dense, small, and flattened nucleus.
-These cover most of the surface area, approximating around 95-97% of the total surface area.
-Golgi complex, endoplasmic reticulum, and mitochondria are grouped around the nucleus, leaving a large area of cytoplasm free of organelles, thus reducing it to a fragile blood-air diffusion barrier (25nm).
+Type I pneumocytes are simple squamous cells that are highly attenuated with a dense, small, and flattened nucleus.
+These cells cover most of the surface area, approximating around 95% to 97% of the total surface area.
+The Golgi complex, endoplasmic reticulum, and mitochondria are grouped around the nucleus, leaving a large area of cytoplasm free of organelles, thus reducing it to a fragile blood-air diffusion barrier (25 nm).
 The thin cytoplasm shows numerous pinocytotic vesicles.
 The surfactant lines the luminal surface.
 A basal lamina covers the adluminal side of these cells.
-The adjacent cells are connected by tight (occluding) junctions, which prevent leakage of tissue fluid into the alveolar lumen.
+The adjacent cells are connected by tight (occluding) junctions, preventing tissue fluid leakage into the alveolar lumen.
 During fetal development, the surfactant appears in the last few weeks of gestation and coincides with the appearance of lamellar bodies in the type II cells.

-The type II Pneumocytes are the cuboidal cells grouped in 2-3, large, a central, and plump nucleus with dispersed chromatin and prominent nucleoli.
-They occupy about 3-5% of the surface area of alveoli interspersed among type I cells with which they have occluding and desmosomal junctions.
+Type II pneumocytes are cuboidal cells grouped in clusters of two to three with large, central, and plump nuclei containing dispersed chromatin and prominent nucleoli.
+These cells occupy about 3% to 5% of the surface area of alveoli interspersed among type I cells, with which they form occluding and desmosomal junctions.
 The apical surface is dome-shaped and shows numerous small microvilli associated with surfactant secretion.
-These type II pneumocytes secrete Surfactant, a surface-active material that reduces surface tension, thus preventing alveolar collapse during expiration.
-The mitotic activity of the lining cells is 1% per day and can differentiate to type II, as well as type I pneumocytes in response to damage to alveolar lining epithelium.
-The cytoplasm has abundant rough endoplasmic reticulum, well developed Golgi apparatus, free ribosomes, and a moderate amount of elongated mitochondria.
+These cells secrete surfactant, a surface-active material that reduces surface tension, thus preventing alveolar collapse during expiration.
+The mitotic activity of the lining cells is 1% per day and can differentiate into type II and type I pneumocytes in response to damage to the alveolar lining epithelium.
+The cytoplasm has abundant rough endoplasmic reticulum, well-developed Golgi apparatus, free ribosomes, and a moderate amount of elongated mitochondria.
 A typical feature of these cells is the presence of lamellar bodies.
-These lamellar bodies are vesicles containing phospholipid (dipalmitoyl phosphatidylcholine) (1-2µm).
-These, when discharged by exocytosis into alveoli, spreads on alveolar surface and combines with other carbohydrate and protein-containing secretory products (some secreted by Clara cells) to form surfactant, which is a tubular lattice of lipoprotein known as tubular myelin, which overcomes effects of surface tension.
-The reduction of surface tension means a reduction of work of breathing.
-The surfactant is not static but continually being turned over and removed.
-The removal is by pinocytotic vesicles of type II pneumocytes, macrophages, and type I pneumocytes.
+These lamellar bodies are vesicles that contain phospholipids (dipalmitoyl phosphatidylcholine) and measure 1 to 2 µm in size.
+When discharged by exocytosis into the alveoli, these substances spread across the alveolar surface and mix with other secretory products that contain carbohydrates and proteins, some of which are secreted by Clara cells.
+This combination forms surfactant, a tubular lattice of lipoprotein known as tubular myelin, which helps to counteract the effects of surface tension.
+The reduction in surface tension leads to decreased breathing work.
+The surfactant is not static but is continually being turned over and removed.
+The removal occurs through pinocytotic vesicles of type II pneumocytes, macrophages, and type I pneumocytes.[32]

-The alveolar macrophages are derived from blood monocytes and sometimes by mitotic division of macrophages of the lung.
-They contain numerous secondary lysosomes and lipid droplets.
-They phagocyte and remove unwanted materials such as inhaled particulate matter (carbon), dust, and bacteria.
-They are present free within alveolar spaces and some in inter-alveolar septa (spaces).
-One hundred million macrophages daily migrate to bronchi.
-The phagocytosed macrophages get trapped in mucus, transported by ciliary action to the pharynx, and come out in sputum.
-Some alveolar macrophages also go via lymphatics to hilar lymph nodes.
-Industrial lung disease like silicosis is because of inhalation of silica into air sacs (as tiny particles) that are phagocytosed by macrophages.
-Silicated macrophages stay for a long time and convert silica into silicic acid, which stimulates the proliferation of fibroblasts and collagen, leading to fibrosis of lung and node.
-A particular form of silica, like asbestos, when inhaled extensively stimulates lung fibrosis producing asbestosis and sometimes malignancy of pleura (mesothelioma).
-Sometimes macrophages phagocytose extravasated RBCs in alveoli (especially in conditions like pulmonary congestion and congestive heart failure).
-These erythrocyte phagocytosed macrophages are called heart failure cells.
+Alveolar macrophages are derived from blood monocytes and, occasionally, through the mitotic division of lung macrophages.
+These macrophages contain numerous secondary lysosomes and lipid droplets.
+Alveolar macrophages function as phagocytes and remove unwanted materials, such as inhaled particulate matter (carbon), dust, and bacteria.
+These macrophages are found freely within alveolar spaces and the inter-alveolar septa (spaces).
+Approximately 100 million macrophages migrate daily to the bronchi.
+The phagocytosed macrophages get trapped in mucus, are transported by ciliary action to the pharynx, and are expelled in sputum.
+Some alveolar macrophages also travel through lymphatic pathways to the hilar lymph nodes.
+Industrial lung diseases such as silicosis result from the inhalation of silica into air sacs (as tiny particles) that are phagocytosed by macrophages.
+Silicated macrophages stay for a long time and convert silica into silicic acid, which stimulates the proliferation of fibroblasts and collagen, leading to fibrosis of the lung and node.
+When inhaled extensively, a particular form of silica, such as asbestos, stimulates lung fibrosis, producing asbestosis and, occasionally, malignancy of pleura (mesothelioma).
+Occasionally, macrophages may phagocytose extravasated red blood cells in alveoli, especially in conditions such as pulmonary congestion and congestive heart failure.
+These erythrocyte phagocytosed macrophages are called heart failure cells (see Image.
+Alveolar Macrophage).[33]

 Pathophysiology

-The pathologies associated with the lung are diverse, with significant variations in disease presentation.
-This is primarily due to the exposure of this organ to the outside environment.
-Lung pathologies can be broadly classified as obstructive lung diseases or restrictive lung diseases.
+The lung pathologies are varied, showing significant differences in their presentation due to the organ's exposure to the external environment.
+Lung pathologies can be broadly classified into obstructive and restrictive lung diseases.

-This includes bronchial diseases, infectious diseases, interstitial lung diseases, neoplasm, vascular diseases, congenital abnormalities, etc. The destruction of lung parenchymal tissue presents chronic obstructive pulmonary disease and emphysema due to chronic inflammation [25].
-Morphologically they lead to an increase in size and number of small fenestrae in alveolar walls, fibrovascular trabeculae breakdown, and remodeling of acini leading to airspace enlargement [26].
+Lung pathologies include bronchial diseases, infectious diseases, interstitial lung diseases, neoplasms, vascular diseases, and congenital abnormalities.
+The destruction of lung parenchymal tissue presents chronic obstructive pulmonary disease and emphysema due to chronic inflammation.[34]
+Morphologically, they lead to an increase in size and number of small fenestrae in alveolar walls, the breakdown of fibrovascular trabeculae, and the remodeling of acini, leading to airspace enlargement.[35]

-In some obstructive diseases such as bronchitis, hyperplasia of goblet cells occurs, while in bronchiectasis, the bronchi are markedly dilated.
-Restrictive disorders, on the other hand, are marked by the fibrous deposits that restrict lung function.
+In certain obstructive diseases, such as bronchitis, hyperplasia of goblet cells occurs, whereas in bronchiectasis, the bronchi are markedly dilated.
+Restrictive disorders, on the other hand, are marked by fibrous deposits that restrict lung function.
 Interstitial restrictive lung diseases are characterized by inflammation or scarring of the lung tissue or filling of the air spaces with exudate and debris.
-Extrapulmonary restrictive diseases show thickening of alveolar septa and epithelium and are associated with an endothelial injury.
+Extrapulmonary restrictive diseases show a thickening of alveolar septa and epithelium and are associated with an endothelial injury.

-In its acute phase, restrictive lung disease demonstrates endothelial damage.
+In the acute phase, restrictive lung disease demonstrates endothelial damage.
 In some disorders, they also show epithelial damage with fibrosis of the exudate and expansion of the interstitium through generalized fibrosis.
-Chronic restrictive lung diseases are marked by diffuse interstitial changes that are more prominent than the morphological changes.
-Many of the chronic restrictive lung diseases, particularly in later stages, are characterized by interstitial fibrosis leading to a classic honeycomb-like appearance of the lung.
+Chronic restrictive lung diseases are marked by diffuse interstitial changes that are more prominent than morphological changes.
+In advanced stages, many chronic restrictive lung diseases are characterized by interstitial fibrosis, leading to a classic honeycomb-like appearance of the lung (see Image.
+Histological Section of Pneumonia-Affected Lung).[36]

 Clinical Significance